Robust Group Synchronization via Cycle-Edge Message Passing: Cycle-Edge Message Passing (CEMP)

 \subsection{Description of CEMP}

 Given relative measurements $(g_{ij})_{ij\in E}$ with respect to a graph $G([n],E)$, the CEMP algorithm tries to estimate the corruption levels $s_{ij}^*$, $ij\in E$, defined in \eqref{eq:def_sij*} by using the inconsistency measures $d_L$, $L\in \mathcal C$, defined in \eqref{eq:def_dL}.
 It does it iteratively, where we denote by $s_{ij}(t)$ the estimate of $s_{ij}^*$ at iteration $t$.
-Algorithm~\ref{alg:cemp} sketches CEMP.
-We note that it has the following stages: 1) generation of CEG (which is described in Section \ref{sec:CEG}); 2) computation of the cycle inconsistency (see \eqref{eq:compute_cycle_con}) 3) weight initialization for message passing (see \eqref{eq:initialize_wij}); 4) message passing from cycles to edges (see \eqref{eq:from_cycle_to_edge}); and 5) message passing from edges to cycles (see \eqref{eq:from_edge_to_cycle}).
+Algorithm~\ref{alg:cemp} sketches CEMP and Figure~\ref{fig:cemp_illustration} illustrates its main idea.
+We note that Algorithm~\ref{alg:cemp} has the following stages: 1) generation of CEG (which is described in Section \ref{sec:CEG}); 2) computation of the cycle inconsistency measures (see \eqref{eq:compute_cycle_con}); 3) corruption level initialization for message passing (see \eqref{eq:initialize_wij}); 4) message passing from edges to cycles (see \eqref{eq:from_edge_to_cycle}); and 5) message passing from cycles to edges (see \eqref{eq:from_cycle_to_edge}).

 The above first three steps of the algorithms are straightforward.
 In order to explain the last two steps we introduce some notation in Section \ref{sec:steps_notation}.
-Brief explanation of the fourth step appears in Section \ref{sec:fourth_determinisitc}.
-The fifth step is then explained in Section \ref{sec:fifth} and a statistical model is also introduced to further clarify it.
-Section \ref{sec:fourth_probabilistic} explains the fourth step in view of this latter model.
+Section \ref{sec:fifth} explains the fourth step of CEMP and for this purpose it introduces a statistical model.
+We emphasize that this model and its follow-up extensions are only used for clearer interpretation of CEMP, but are not used in our theoretical guarantees.
+Section \ref{sec:fourth_probabilistic} explains the fifth step of CEMP using this model with additional two assumptions.
 Section \ref{sec:summarizing_diagram} summarizes the basic insights about CEMP in a simple diagram.
-Section \ref{sec:cemp_functions} interprets the use of two specific reweighting functions for CEMP.
-Finally, Section \ref{sec:computational} briefly clarifies the computational complexity of CEMP.
+Section \ref{sec:cemp_functions} interprets the use of two specific reweighting functions in view of the statistical model (while extending it).
+Section \ref{sec:practical} explains why the exponential reweighting function is preferable in practice.
+Section \ref{sec:computational} clarifies the computational complexity of CEMP.
+Section \ref{sec:postproc} explains how to post-process CEMP in order to recover the underlying group elements (and not just the corruption levels) in general settings.